qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

   - Command pattern.
 Turn command (action) into object.
   - Interpreter pattern.
 Interpret data as computation.
   - Iterator pattern / generator.
 Turn iteration code into state machine.
   - Strategy pattern.
-Turn strategy into object (function value).
+Turn strategy into object.
   - Observer pattern.
 Turn event handling code into an observer.
 - Mutation-data duality:
   - Command pattern.
 It also involves computation-data duality.
 The command can both represent mutation, action and computation.